leochanj105/hindsight-lumos/docs/configuration.md

 payload 1000
 ```

-**Reminder:** there are three categories of process that use Hindsight: clients, which are spread across many machines; agents, also spread across machines -- agents are separate go processes that run side-by-side with clients; and a single centralized log collector.
+**Reminder:** there are four categories of process that use Hindsight: [clients](clients.md), [agents](agents.md), the [coordinator](coordinator.md) and the [collector](collector.md).
+Some configuration values are used by multiple prcesses.

+Configuring the per-node buffer pool (relevant to clients and agents)

-* `cap`: The default number of buffers in Hindsight's buffer pool
+* `cap`: The default number of buffers in Hindsight's buffer pool.
+Used by clients exclusively.
-* `buf_length`: The default buffer size, in bytes, of buffers in Hindsight's buffer pools
+* `buf_length`: The default buffer size, in bytes, of buffers in Hindsight's buffer pools.
+Used by clients exclusively.
   * *The size, in bytes, of Hindsight's buffer pool is `cap * buf_length`*

+Configuring client-side sampling probabilities

+* `head_sampling_probability`: An optional head-based sampling probability, by default set to 0.
+Accepts values 0 to 1.
+If set, then traces will be eagerly triggered with a random probability.
+* `retroactive_sampling_percentage`: By default Hindsight does retroactive tracing for 100% of requests.
+This config value reduces this percentage, which thereby reduces overheads.
+For example if set to 50% then 50% of requests will not generate any data at all.

+Configuring addresses

-* `addr`: The hostname or IP address of the host loading this config file
+* `addr`: The local hostname or IP address of the host loading this config file.
+Hindsight clients will use this as their local breadcrumb
-* `port`: The port to be used by the agent
+* `port`: The port to be used by the agent.
+Hindsight clients will use this as their local breadcrumb.
+The Hindsight agent will listen on this port.
-* `lc_addr`: The hostname or IP address of the log collector
+* `lc_addr`: The hostname or IP address of the [coordinator](coordinator.md).
-* `lc_port`: The port of the log collector
+* `lc_port`: The port of the coordinator of the [coordinator](coordinator.md)

-## How is config used?

-* Each agent will read the config and create a gRPC server listening on `addr:port`; the log collector can contact the agent using this gRPC server
-* Each client will set up its own shared memory using `cap` and `buf_length`
-* Each client will pass `addr:port` as a breadcrumb inside any propagated contexts
+* `r_addr`: The hostname or IP address of the [collector](collector.md).
+* `r_port`: The port of the [collector](collector.md).

+Experiment-specific

+* `payload`: No idea

 ## Process names